-No. A/I (1) Document (2) 1 1 I General plan of the system for oil recovery and specification of all relevant apparatuses 2 2 A Schematic arrangement of recovered oil piping and pumping systems 3 A Tank venting arrangement Tank venting arrangement 4 I Procedure and limiting conditions for recovering oil, cargo transfer, tank cleaning, gas freeing and ballasting (operation manual) (1) A (1) A: To be submitted for approval in four copies l: I: To be submitted for information in duplicate (2) D Diagrams are also to include, where applicable, the (local and remote) control and monitoring systems and automation systems.
+No. A/I (1) Document (2) 1 I General plan of the system for oil recovery and specification of all relevant apparatuses 2 A Schematic arrangement of recovered oil piping and pumping systems Schematic arrangement of recovered oil piping and pumping systems 3 А Tank venting arrangement 4 I Procedure and limiting conditions for recovering oil, cargo transfer, tank cleaning, gas freeing and ballasting (operation manual) I: T o be submitte ted for approval in four copies ed for information in duplicate so to include, where applicable, the (local and remote) control and monitoring systems and automation systems.